jherskovic/mpetl/README.md

 ### Database access
-Database access is expensive and creating connections over and over can chew a lot of overhead. mpetl will let you specify a callable that will be called one per process, and that can return a value that will be then passed to your task function as the *process_persistent* parameter.
+Database access is expensive and creating connections over and over can chew a lot of overhead. mpetl will let you specify a callable that will be called once per process, and that can return a value that will be then passed to your task function as the *process_persistent* parameter.
 Give the add_task/origin/destination declaration a *setup* parameter that is a callable which returns a single value.
 For obvious reasons, this callable should be self-contained.
 You can also specify a *teardown* which will receive the same object and can... well... tear it down.